powerloom/libp2p-gossipsub-topic-debugger/README.md

 - **New System**: DSV nodes perform Level 2 aggregations and commit them via VPA (Validator Priority Assignment), but they don't update submission counts or end-of-day reward updates
 - **Transition Solution**: This utility independently joins the validator mesh, listens to finalized batches from all validators, aggregates them using consensus logic, and updates the protocol contract - bridging the gap during the transition

+**Important Notes**:
+- **Level 1 vs Level 2 Batches**: The validator mesh (`/powerloom/finalized-batches/all`) only receives **Level 1 finalizations** (individual validator's local batches).
+Level 2 aggregated batches are created locally by each validator and are NOT broadcast back to the network.
+This utility performs its own Level 2 aggregation from the Level 1 batches it receives.
-**Note**: Currently, Level 2 finalized batches don't contain `dataMarket` information.
+- **Data Market Information**: Currently, Level 1 batches don't contain `dataMarket` information.
 This utility uses a single configured `DATA_MARKET_ADDRESS` from environment variables.
-DSV nodes should add `dataMarket` to Level 2 batches in the future.
+DSV nodes should add `dataMarket` to Level 1 batches in the future.

 ## Architecture